From the lecture

 A note about acids/bases and their charges: It always seems to a point of confusion as to how it is that an acid such as DNA can have a negative charge when we generally think of something that is acidic as being positively charged (i.e. a solution with lots of H+ ions is "acidic").
 However, the better way to think of acids is as proton donors --in solution, an acid such as DNA donates H+ protons (which makes the solution acidic).
 Upon donating protons, the DNA therefore becomes negatively charged and it is in this state that it binds hematoxylin.

-Masson Triple Stain (or "Trichrome")
+Masson Triple or Trichrome Stain

 This dye combination stains mucus as well as collagenous and reticular fibers blue (aniline blue) or green (fast green) depending on the mixes of dyes used; muscle red; nuclei red (they are black if preceded by an iron hematoxylin).
 This is a commonly used connective tissue stain in both histology and pathology.
 On your slides the stain is designated "Masson" or "Mass"; but the blue or green collagen is the tip-off.
+This staining method was developed by the Canadian physician Claude L. Pierre Masson (1880-1959).

 - Uses a different kind of fuchsin (basic fuchsin), but the result is similar: elastic fibers stain a deep purple color.